 Let’s look at the historical bond versus stock performance from 1999 – 2019.
 This 20-year period was a highly volatile one.
 So was 2020, with the S&P 500 correcting by 32% in March only to close the year up 165.

 Investing in bonds is an integral part of a well-diversified portfolio.
 The older, richer, and more risk-averse you are, the higher your bond weighting should be.

 Bonds don’t get as much love as stocks because they are considered boring.
-It’s hard to get rich quick off a bond.
+It’s hard to get rich quick off a bond with an average return of only ~5.3% a year.
 But it is possible to see a quick windfall if you pick the right high-flying stock.

 What investors may not realize is that bonds not only provide stable income, bonds have actually performed quite well compared to stocks since 1999.